clubside/docker-caddy-go-api/docs/README.md

 ```
 We now have a server listening on port 3000 for two API routes, `/api/v1/key` and `/api/v1/og`.
 "Key"  returns a random string of the `length` specified in that parameter, and "OG" returns the contents of a URI specified in the `url` parameter.
 To test this first step enter `go run main.go` then in your browser try `http://localhost:3000/api/v1/key?length=25` to see things working.
 What happens when you try the "url" route? 😛

-## Step 2: Static Content and a Single Page App
+## Step 2: Go Server for Static Files and SPA
 The title of this piece says Caddy will be serving our full website but for the moment we're going to temporarily use our API server to also serve static files and the SPA that will complete our development sandbox.
 Our API doesn't change but the top of `main.go` gets expanded:
 ```
 package main